makerLab314/Modelium-3D/README.md

 ## Limits

 - The endpoints are unofficial.
 Expect to fix an adapter now and then.
-- MakerWorld sits behind a bot filter that reacts to the calling network.
+- The other famous site sits behind a bot filter that reacts to the calling network.
 When it answers with an empty list next to a non-zero total the UI says the source was blocked rather than reporting zero results.
 This is also the reason not to run this on a VPS: a datacentre address is what those filters are aimed at.
 A homelab keeps a residential one.
 - Ranking is computed per page, so **Load more** appends a freshly fused page rather than re-ranking everything seen so far.
-- MakerWorld's search cannot be ordered by date, so under **Newest** it contributes its most relevant hits re-ranked locally rather than its genuinely newest uploads.
+- The other famous site's search cannot be ordered by date, so under **Newest** it contributes its most relevant hits re-ranked locally rather than its genuinely newest uploads.
 See [Ranking](#ranking).
 - Thingiverse's search results carry likes but no download count — only the